Workers’ Compensation Insurance

 Workers' compensation insurance cost

 The cost of workers' compensation insurance varies based on a number of factors about your business.
-Your premium is directly impacted by your business location, the number of employees, industry risks, and more.
+Your premium is directly impacted by your business location, the number of employees you have, industry risks, and more.

 What is the average cost of workers' comp insurance for small businesses?